HappyHcker/happyhcker.github.io/README.md

 # HappyHcker.github.io
 School Feedback Site Html File

-My Own Project for making a webstie that can support the school
+My Own Project for making a webstie that I can develop myself and
+Provie Fun and Interesting Informations/Experience to People

 --------------------------------------------------------
-Started: 2023
-End: ?
-2024 Working Again~~
+2024 Working Again soon